 Maria's expert tip: Let the chef treat you to a degustation that you won't soon forget.

-Everyone in Rome is talking about Pier Daniele Seu - Rome's pizzamaker of the minute.
-His pizza, dough and leavening education started with Gabriele Bonci (touted by foreign press, Rome's Michelangelo of pizza) but he has carved his own way.
-His is a gourmet pizza and he plays with the format too - pizzas cut in corners and a degustation style whereby one pizza at time comes out to the table so diners get to sharet.
-All the classics are on the menu (margherita, marinara, etc) but Seu flirts with ingredients and on offer you'll find anything from a deconstructed capricciosa pizza to one with tuna tartare and burrata.
-A variety of seasonal and prized ingredients like chicory, yellow tomatoes, walnuts and cocoa powder all make appearances on the extensive list of his signature creations - on a pizza base that has a thicker crust than the traditional roman style.
+Everyone in Rome is talking about Pier Daniele Seu, Rome's pizza maker of the minute.
+His pizza, dough and leavening education started with Gabriele Bonci (touted by the foreign press, Rome's Michelangelo of pizza) but he has carved his way.
+His is a gourmet pizza and he plays with the format too pizzas cut in corners and a degustation style whereby one pizza at a time comes out to the table so diners get to shared.
+All the classics are on the menu (Margherita, marinara, etc) but Seu flirts with ingredients and on offer, you'll find anything from a deconstructed capricciosa pizza to one with tuna tartare and burrata.
+A variety of seasonal and prized ingredients like chicory, yellow tomatoes, walnuts and cocoa powder all make appearances on the extensive list of his signature creations on a pizza base that has a thicker crust than the traditional roman style.
 The fritti (fried treats) are divine, especially the suppli` stuffed with a silky carbonara filling.
 Vegan and vegetarian options, desserts, craft beer and local wines are on the menu too.
 TRAM: 8,3.